isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/infocomm-and-media.md

 accordion-new:
   - title: Can cinema patrons sit together?
     content: |
-      Groups of up to eight persons (friends and family) are allowed to book tickets to sit together.
+      Groups of up to five persons (friends and family) are allowed to book tickets to sit together.
 Cinemas must ensure there is a 1 metre distance between different groups.

   - title: Are patrons supposed to put on masks at all times during the movie?
 Can they eat during the movie?
     content: |